How to disinfect toys and keep your child’s play area clean and free of germs, grime, and dirt.

 The good thing is that scrubbing toys down with soap and water is the easiest way to keep away the germs.
 The bad news is that not every toy can be cleaned this way without getting ruined.

-You can sterilize and disinfect toys for your children in machines or by using cleaning products specially designed for disinfecting.
+You can sterilize and disinfect toys for your children in machines or by needing cleaning products specially designed for disinfecting.
 While that sounds fairly straightforward, not all toys are built the same, so I have come up with a comprehensive list of how to wash all sorts of toys ranging from toys made from fabrics such as stuffed animals to toys with batteries and even paper books.

 Difference Between Clean And Disinfected